 Following our studies,

-the CAC team will return to the Western New York region, where we will teach middle
+the CAC team will return to Western New York, where we will teach middle

 school children lesson pertaining to

 April, the CAC team will rehearse scripts and prepare our

 Program Delivery: For five days per week during the

 period May 11-June 12, 2015, the CAC team will host groups of middle